-The following standards are not yet effective for the year ended October 31, 2019, and have not been early adopted in these consolidated financial statements.
+The following standards are not yet effective for the year ended October 31, 2021, and have not been early adopted in these consolidated financial statements.
+These new and amended standards are not expected to have a significant impact on the Corporation's consolidated financial statements.